b-yond-infinite-network/amaze-us/dataengineering/challenge-1/README.md

 # Challenge 1 - Solution

-The challenge was solved in two parts.
+The challenge was solved in two ways.
-* *Part 1* includes the offline analysis of the data using Jupyter Notebooks.
+* *Solution 1* includes the offline analysis of the data using Jupyter Notebooks.
-* *Part 2* is a dockerized project consisting of a MySQL database and a CLI. *Part 2* is meant to be used for a production environment.
+* *Solution 2* is a dockerized project consisting of a MySQL database and a CLI.
+It is meant to be used for a pre-production environment.

+Both solutions produce the same output.

-## Part 1:
+## Solution 1:

 ### Prerequisites
 To run the Jupyter notebook you will need: